mhulse/mah_apstylee/README.md

 __Dates__

-* Always use Arabic figures, withoutst,nd,rd orth.
+* Always use Arabic figures, without "st", "nd", "rd" or "th".
 * Capitalize months.
-* When a month is used with a specific date, abbreviate only Jan., Feb., Aug., Sept., Oct., Nov. and Dec. (e.g. Oct.
-4 was the day of her birthday.)
+* When a month is used with a specific date, abbreviate only "Jan.", "Feb.", "Aug.", "Sept.", "Oct.", "Nov." and "Dec.".
+Example: Oct.
+4 was the day of her birthday.
-* When a phrase lists only a month and year, do not separate the month and the year with commas. (e.g. February 1980 was his best month.)
+* When a phrase lists only a month and year, do not separate the month and the year with commas.
+Example: February 1980 was his best month.
-* When a phrase refers to a month, day and year, set off the year with commas. (e.g. Aug.
-20, 1964, was the day they had all been waiting for.)
+* When a phrase refers to a month, day and year, set off the year with commas.
+Example: Aug.
+20, 1964, was the day they had all been waiting for.

 __Time__

-* Use figures except for noon and midnight
+* Use figures except for "noon" and "midnight".
-* Use a colon to separate hours from minutes (e.g. 2:30 a.m.)
+* Use a colon to separate hours from minutes.
+Example: 2:30 a.m.
-* 4 o’clock is acceptable, but time listings with a.m. or p.m. are preferred
+* 4 o'clock is acceptable, but time listings with a.m. or p.m. are preferred.

 -----